Release notes

 Release policy and schedule

-A new version of Ubuntu Core is released every two years, and each release is considered an LTS release.
-Minor updates are delivered continuously through new versions of snapd.
+A new version of Ubuntu Core is released every two years, built on the foundations of a Ubuntu LTS release.
+Each Ubuntu Core release is considered an LTS release.
+Minor updates are delivered continuously through new versions of snapd, and other essential snaps composing the system (gadget, base and kernel snaps).

 The snap daemon, snapd, manages snap package updates and Ubuntu Core functionality.
 For the snapd release plan and a complete list of changes, please refer to the snapd roadmap.
 Feel free to provide your test feedback on the forum, or directly in Launchpad.